In this article

 8. Recommendations on 404 and Zero-Result Search Pages

-The aim of this approach is to salvage user experience on error pages with no direct results instead of having your potential customers leave.
+This approach aims to salvage user experience on error pages with no direct results, instead of having your potential customers leave.
 It does this by providing alternative suggestions, related content, or strategies to retain customers.

 • Reduced bounce rates and customer abandonment